vincenthz/hs-gir/README.md

 gir
 ===

-Gobject instropection format parsing library, parsing a xml file into something a bit easier to use.
+Gobject introspection format parsing library, parsing a xml file (GIR) into something a bit easier to use.